JUXTAPID- lomitapide mesylate capsule

 8.1 Pregnancy

-There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to JUXTAPID during pregnancy.
-For additional information visit www.JUXTAPID.com or call the Global Lomitapide Pregnancy Exposure Registry (PER) at 1-877-902-4099.
-Healthcare professionals are encouraged to call the PER at 1-877-902-4099 to enroll patients who become pregnant during JUXTAPID treatment.
+There is a registry that monitors pregnancy outcomes in women exposed to JUXTAPID during pregnancy.
+For additional information visit www.JUXTAPID.com or call the Lomitapide Observational Worldwide Exposure Registry (LOWER) at 1-877-902-4099.
+Healthcare professionals are encouraged to call the LOWER at 1-877-902-4099 to enroll patients who become pregnant during JUXTAPID treatment.

 Risk Summary